isomerpages/moe-asrjc/index.md

   - infopic:
       title: "Homecoming 2023: The Reunion"
       subtitle: Highlights
-      description: "Welcoming all alumni and former staff for this special edition of Homecoming "
+      description: "We welcome all alumni and former staff for this special edition of Homecoming "
       button: view here
       url: /highlights/homecoming2023rsvp/